ECGP Frequently Asked Questions

 What are my pathway options after the AAM program?

 The world is your oyster!
 After completing the AAM program, there are three distinct pathways.
 It is recommended that you connect with your parents, teachers and guidance counsellors to help you determine what path is right for you.
 Typically, after completing the AAM program, students would go to either pursue further education (college or university), apprenticeship or continue straight to the workforce.
+Visit AAM Educational Pathways to check out some of these exciting pathways!

 Why would I go to Mohawk College?